Highlyhotgames/fast_txtgen/README.md

 # Installation Script for LLaMa 4bit 128g on Ubuntu

-This is an installation script - that uses bitsandbytes from TimDettmers, text-generation-webui from oobabooga and GPTQ-for-LLaMa from qwopqowp200 - for LLaMa on Ubuntu Desktop v22.04.
+This is an installation script for NVIDIA only.
+It uses bitsandbytes from TimDettmers, text-generation-webui from oobabooga and GPTQ-for-LLaMa from qwopqowp200 - for LLaMa on Ubuntu Desktop v22.04.
 Although with some tweaks you may get this to work properly on another hardware or on multi-GPU setups, these instructions are specifically designed to work with Nvidia graphics cards - and I only cover a Single-GPU configuration.
 I'll be using my RTX2060 with 6GB to load Llama model 7B with 4-bit quantization,